msawczyn/EFDesigner/docs/Entities.md

 ### INotifyPropertyChanged

 You can optionally implement the standard `INotifyPropertyChanged` interface, especially useful for data binding in WinForms applications.
-By changing that property to `True` (by default it's `False`),. the standard T4 templates will generate code you can customize by implementing a partial method.
+By changing that property to `True` (by default it's `False`), the standard T4 templates will generate code you can customize by implementing a partial method.

 The shape on the diagram will change to have a dashed blue border, helping you immediately see which classes will generate change notification code.
 Since `INotifyPropertyChanged` requires a bit of logic, the properties of that class won't be